 Time Stamp Your Goals

 When setting goals, it’s often more effective to set short-term, manageable tasks that actively work towards your long-term goal, rather than it being your only focus.
-So, once you have chosen some goals for 2019, break each one down into smaller sections, and set imminent deadlines for each individual task.
+So, once you have chosen some goals for next year, break each one down into smaller sections, and set imminent deadlines for each individual task.
 These smaller goals hold you accountable for your original goal sooner rather than later and means you can start taking actionable steps straight away.
 It will also help you believe that you’ll actually be able to achieve your goal and provide internal motivation to work hard.

 Set Achievable Goals

 Even though the difficulty of goals doesn’t directly affect performance, it’s still an important point to consider.
 Having overly easy goals won’t be enough of a challenge, while a super difficult goal can feel overwhelming and impossible to achieve.
 Either way you’ll likely to be left feeling unmotivated and not even wanting to try.
-Instead, when choosing your goals for 2019, make sure you opt for moderate difficulty levels that you believe you have the skills to achieve.
+Instead, when choosing your goals for next year, make sure you opt for moderate difficulty levels that you believe you have the skills to achieve.
 Not sure what you’re capable of?
 Talk to teachers or a family member to see what they think may be some realistic goals to aim for.

 Finally, set goals that are relevant to your life, studies and the direction you want to moving in.
 By making sure your goals are aligned with what you want to achieve, you’ll be much more likely to develop the focus you need to get ahead and work hard.
 If you set scattered and irrelevant targets, you may end up wasting time or not even trying at all.
 That’s why it’s crucial to sit down and take the time to consider what you actually want to accomplish and why it’s important to you before choosing it as a concrete goal.
 Remember, try not to be influenced by what other people such as your parents or teachers want you to achieve or what your friends are working towards- you do you!